-Around 3 years ago, Google’s search engine started to give some so-called “search privileges” for websites with enabled HTTPS connection.
-In other words your search results more likely showed websites with SSL certificates.
-Besides that they were more likely to be in the top of it.
+Around 3 years ago, Google's search engine started to give some so-called "search privileges" for websites with an enabled HTTPS connection.
+In other words, your search results are more likely to show websites with SSL certificates.
+Besides that, they were more likely to be at the top of it.

 HTTP / HTTPS policy nowadays

 And here comes a rumble!
-Starting from July 2018, Google Chrome will mark all non-HTTPS websites as insecure, just like they planned in September 2016.
+Starting from July 2018, Google Chrome marked all non-HTTPS websites as insecure, just like they planned in September 2016.

 Starting with Chrome 68, when you visit a website that uses old, boring, insecure and just really not interesting HTTP connection, your Google Chrome browser will show "Not secure" message to the left of your search & address bar.